poppy-project/poppy-docs/en/getting-started/README.md

 ### Poppy Ergo Jr

 The Poppy Ergo Jr robot is a small and low cost 6-degrees-of-freedom robot arm.
-It is made of 6 cheap motors (XL-320 Dynamixel servos) with 3D-printed parts simple to design.
+It is made of 6 cheap motors (XL-320 Dynamixel servos) with simple 3D-printed parts.

 ![Poppy Ergo Jr](../assembly-guides/ergo-jr/img/vecto.png)

-The 3D parts were made so they can be easily printed on a basic 3D printer and the motors are only 20 € each.
+The 3D parts were made so they can be easily printed on a basic 3D printer.
+The motors are only 20€ each.
 Its electronic card access is simple.
-It makes it easy to connect extra sensors and is perfect for pedagogical purposes.
+It makes it easy to connect extra sensors and is well suited for pedagogical purposes.

-You can choose among several tools to use for the end of its arm:
+You can choose among three tools at the end of its arm:

 * A lamp.
 * A gripper.
-* A pen holder...
+* A pen holder.

-Rivets make them easy to change, depending on the type of activities you are planning.
+The rivets used make it easy and quick to change the tools.
+You can adapt it depending on the type of activities you are doing.

 ![Ergo Jr tools](../assembly-guides/ergo-jr/img/ergo_tools.gif)

 The Ergo Poppy Jr is ideal to start manipulating robots and learn robotic without difficulties.

-Its low price, simple assembly, and easy control make it suited for educational purpose.
+It is simple to assemble, easy to control and low price.

-You can get all the parts yourself following the [bill of materials](https://github.com/poppy-project/poppy-ergo-jr/blob/master/doc/bom.md) (BOM) and printing the [3D files](https://github.com/poppy-project/poppy-ergo-jr/releases/) available in the STL format.
+You can get all the parts yourself following the [bill of materials](https://github.com/poppy-project/poppy-ergo-jr/blob/master/doc/bom.md) (BOM) and print the [3D parts](https://github.com/poppy-project/poppy-ergo-jr/releases/) available in the STL format.

-For more informations, check the [assembly guide of the Ergo Jr](../assembly-guides/ergo-jr/README.md)
+For more information, check the [assembly guide of the Ergo Jr](../assembly-guides/ergo-jr/README.md).

 ### Poppy Humanoid